pablodecm/phd_thesis/src/102_chapter_2.md

-the pseudo-rapidity energy measurement for charged and neutral particles, allowing a near hermetic (full solid angle) coverage, and hence allowing the estimation of missing energy in the event such that corresponding to neutrinos leaving CMS undetected, as will be discussed in Section [-@sec:event].
+the pseudo-rapidity energy measurement for charged and neutral particles, allowing a near hermetic (full solid angle) coverage, and hence allowing the estimation of missing energy in the event such that corresponding to neutrinos leaving CMS undetected, as will be discussed in [Section @sec:event].
 Because the radiation fluxes are extremely high in the forward region and there are no depth constraints, a different detector design is used, based on 165 cm of steel absorber plates and quartz fibres aligned of the